jan-dh/md-blog/src/pages/responsive-tables-in-craft/index.md

 {% endfor %}
 ```

 Next step is to create the actual table.
-We use the first row to create the table head.
+As we said before, we'll use the first row to create the table head.

 ```twig
 <table class="responsive-table">